Prerequisites

 Handle on-hold transactions

 If the crypto deposit is placedon-hold with reason pending-requests-for-information, resolve the pending RFIs before the deposit can complete.
+For the full step-by-step implementation, see the Travel Rule deposit flow guide.

 Notify the user